Teej: Rajasthan

 In Maharashtra Hartalika teej also known as Hartalika tritiya vrat, which is celebrated in similar manner like northern India.
 It is observed by married women for the welfare, health, and long life of their husbands and for a happy married life and unmarried girls for being blessed with a good husband.
 It is Nirjala Vrat, they fast for one and half day.

-Women do Sola shrungar, apply mehendi, wear new red or green sari observe fast, make idol of shiva, gauri, sakhi and ganesh with clay or river sand, read katha.
+Women do Sola shrungar, apply mehndi, wear new red or green sari, observe fast, make idol of Shiva, Gauri, Sakhi and Ganesha with clay or river sand, read katha.

 They do bhajan sangeet pooja in night as well and open vrat on the second day.

-It is very auspicious vrat for women in India to worship goddess Parvati in the form of Gouri along with shiva parivar.
+It is very auspicious vrat for women in India to worship goddess Parvati in the form of Gauri along with Shiva parivar.

+In eastern Uttar Pradesh, Bihar and Jharkhand, married women keep Nirjala Upvas for the whole day of Teej, & deck up with Shringaars like Aalta, Mehndi, e.t.c..
+In the evening, the women get decked up in heavy sarees, gold jewellery,their wedding Chunris, & don the traditional orange Sindoor from the tip of their nose.
+In many homes, it is a tradition to wear their wedding Banarasi Saree, on the eve of Teej.
+They make & worship small clay idols of Shiva, Gauri, Ganesh & Kartikeya.
+They offer flowers, garlands, Fruits, sweets & items of 16 Shringaar to Maa parvati.
+Then they recite & listen to the Hartālikā Teej Katha,& offer reverence to the deities.
+Very early in the next morning,before sunrise, the women get ready & worship the idols again & finally conclude their fasts.
+The idols are later immersed in a holy water body.
+In Bhojpuri region, traditional delicacies such as Thekua, Pidukia, e.t.c. are prepared for offering.
+Traditional folk songs are sung, & women adorn Sindoor from their wedding Sinhora.

 Elsewhere in India

 Akha Teej (also called Akshaya Tritiya) falls on the third day after full moon in the month of Vaisakha.
-It is an auspicious day of the birthday of Parasurama, the sixth incarnation of Vishnu.
-On this day Veda Vyas and Ganesha began to write the Mahabharata.
+It is an auspicious day of the birthday of Parashurama, the sixth incarnation of Vishnu.
+On this day, Vyasa and Ganesha began to write the Mahabharata.
 Jains celebrate this day to commemorate Tirthankara Rishabha's ending of his fast by consuming sugarcane juice poured into his cupped hands.
 According to Gagne (2013), Akha Teej is an important festival in the Hindu calendar.